-Buffalo Personal Injury Lawyer
+Buffalo Personal Injury Lawyer You Can Trust

 After an accident, we can fight for the compensation you deserve

 Under the law, people who are injured or suffer harm due to another party’s negligence have the right to be compensated.
-You may have been hurt in a slip-and-fall accident at someone else's home or business.
+You may have been hurt in a slip-and-fall at someone else's home or business.
 It could be that you were badly injured in a winter weather-related accident or during a recreational activity.
 As a result of that injury, you may be faced with medical bills, lost wages if you can't work and other expenses.

 Cases involving severe injury are often complex.
 In order to get the compensation that you deserve, you may need help from an experienced personal injury attorney.
 If you suffer a brain injury or a permanent disability, you may be entitled to compensation to cover the cost of your accident-related expenses not just now, but in the future as well.
 You may also be eligible for pain and suffering, especially if the injury leads to chronic pain.